Last Updated on 02/06/21 by quiltripping

 - It also goes without saying that nothing should be thrown into any of the geysers, hot springs, fumaroles or mud pots.
 While this seems like common sense, there are numerous signs reminding folks not to do this- because apparently some people do.

-I hope you find this itinerary for Yellowstone National Park useful.
+I hope you find this guide and itinerary for Yellowstone National Park useful.
 With only four days in the park this schedule worked for me to see the major sights.
-I could easily have spent a few more days though, taking time to do more hikes and enjoying the lodges.
+I could easily have spent several more days though, taking time to do more hikes and enjoying the lodges.

 You can also read my full post with tips on how to best plan a trip to Yellowstone.